 6. Clean your upholstery.

 Sometimes, the best solutions are the simplest.
 Case in point: Getting dirty upholstery professionally cleaned can make a huge difference, designer Pamela O'Brien of Pamela Hope Designs tells Hunker.
-"Not only does it remove stains and odors, but it also lifts the [pill off] the fabric," which makes the upholstery look newer, she says.
+"Not only does it remove stains and odors, but it also lifts the pile of the fabric," which makes the upholstery look newer, she says.
 (BTW, "pile" in this sense refers to the raised surface of fabric.)